-The 24-hour diner The Henry at the Cosmopolitan of Las Vegas specializes in breakfast dishes such as the short rib Benedict and a huge portion of brioche French toast.
-A wedge salad and French dip cover lunch to late night, while gluten-free diners can find a menu catering to their dietary needs.
+This 24-hour diner at the Cosmopolitan of Las Vegas specializes in breakfast dishes such as the short rib Benedict and brioche French toast.
+Gluten-free diners can also find options on the menu catering to their dietary needs.

-Shake Shack at New York-New York brings easy-to-eat burgers, hot dogs, and chicken sandwiches along with crinkle cut fries to its restaurant on the Strip.
-Diners can find a small menu of beer and wine, as well as custard shakes.
+Shake Shack at New York-New York brings easy-to-eat burgers, hot dogs, chicken sandwiches, and crinkle cut fries to its restaurant on the Strip.
+Diners can wash it all down with beer, wine, or custard shakes.

-A jungle scene and animatronic animals await the kids at Rainforest Cafe at Harmon Corner.
-Mini hot dogs and burgers, a small pizza, grilled chicken, dinosaur-shaped chicken nuggets, and pasta topped with Alfredo, marinara, or butter come in pint-sized portions, while sides include corn, steamed vegetables, fresh fruit, and apple sauce.
+A jungle scene and animatronic animals await the kids at Harmon Corner.
+Hot dogs, burgers, pizza, grilled chicken, dinosaur-shaped chicken nuggets, and pasta come in pint-sized portions here.
+Sides include corn, steamed vegetables, fresh fruit, and apple sauce.